kotlinski/dagens-eko-player/README.md

 The pi should have vlc installed and be able to run vlc via commandline (the command cvlc).
 The pi is expecting to have a button connected to input-output pin 3 and a speaker via the 3.5 mm input.

-## The Hardware

-The button is programmed to be connected to pin gpio 3.
-So suggestion is to connect it to pin 5 and 6.

 ![Board pins](./img/board-pins.png)

 ## How to run